prayash/eventide/TUTORIAL.md

 />
 ```

 Now let's define this `_handleClick` function.
-Outside of the `render` call, define it and change the state of the app.
-We're just cycling between the numbers of 0 - 2.
+Outside of the `render` call, define it and use `setState` to change the color index.
+We're just cycling between the numbers of 0 - 2 on every click.

 ```javascript
 _handleClick() {